iNalgiev/webtexttool/README.md

 ## Changelog

+### 1.2.5
+- Content Quality module has been updated
+    - Moved words + sentences in suggestions sidebar instead of left slideout sidebar
+- Updated labels + resources

 ### 1.2.4
 - Added new language level support for Readabilty in Content Quality module
 - Page slideout directive has been updated